bd2kccd/data-reader/README.md

 char inferredDelimiter = TextFileUtils.inferDelimiter(file, n, skip, comment, quoteCharacter, delims);
 ````

-When your application requires a delimiter auto-detection feature, this can be pluged in very easily.
+When your application requires a delimiter auto-detection feature, this can be plugged in very easily.